Kid to Kid: Your Parent Has Cancer

 Many of these behaviors are common and age-appropriate, but you might want to seek additional support if the changes are associated with the timing of the diagnosis and are unusual reactions for your child.
 Also, be sure to inform your child's teachers and school counselor about your cancer, as they can help watch for behavior changes and provide support when needed.

-Children’s Lives Include Moments of Bravery, a support program for children and teens coping with a parent's cancer.
+Children’s Lives Include Moments of Bravery (CLIMB) is a support program for children and teens coping with a parent's cancer.
 The program provides support groups for children, teens and parents.